 Personal Injury and Potholes: Myths and Facts

-Posted On behalf of Pfeifer Morgan & Stesiak on Feb 16, 2011 in Bodily Injury
+Posted On behalf of Pfeifer Morgan & Stesiak on Feb 17, 2011 in Car Accidents

 Late winter and early spring on Northern Indiana’s highways offer more than a roadside view of thawing snow.
 Commuters often complain about the dangerous pits, pocks, holes and craters in the road during that time of year.

 In fact, these potholes are considered a common obstacle on the roadways.
 Your average Michiana commuter considers them a minor inconvenience.